kube-logging/kube-logging.github.io/docs/crds.md

 Redirect fluentd's stdout to file and configure rotation settings.

-This is important to avoid fluentd getting into a ripple effect when there is an error and the error message get's back to the system as a log message, which generates another error, etc...
+This is important to avoid fluentd getting into a ripple effect when there is an error and the error message get's back to the system as a log message, which generates another error, etc.

 Default settings configured by the operator

 ```
 spec:
   fluentd: